Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Results and Analysis

 \subsection{Relative Calibration}

 After aligning the observations and extracting the sources, we derived and applied a relative flux calibration factor to each dataset in order to accurately track the peak intensity variations of a given object across all epochs.
 This approach allows for more robust measurements of intrinsic variability within each field.
-Our procedure generally follows the method outlined by \citep{2017Mairs}.
+Our procedure generally follows the method outlined by \citet{2017Mairs}.
 The relative flux calibration procedure consists of the following four steps:

+\begin{enumerate} \item We first divided the 22 protoclusters into six groups based on their observation dates.
+Protoclusters were assigned to the same group only if they were observed on exactly the same set of dates, and each group shared the same set of ALMA calibrator sources.
+As a result, a group may contain multiple protoclusters, while each protocluster belongs to only one group.
+This grouping ensures consistent temporal sampling and enables consistent relative flux calibration across all epochs within each group.

-\begin{enumerate} \item We began by dividing the 22 protoclusters into six groups based on their combinations of observation dates to ensure consistent temporal sampling and enable coherent relative flux calibration.
-To maintain consistency in calibration across epochs, we ensured that each group shared an identical set of calibrator sources. \item In each group, we selected sources that exhibited S/N greater than 30 in all available epochs.
-We then calculated the mean peak intensity over the valid epochs and normalized the peak intensity of each epoch by this mean.
-We choose a threshold of 0.1 for the standard deviation of the normalized intensities as a compromise between retaining more calibrator candidates and ensuring the reliability of the calibration.
-Sources with standard deviations below this threshold were classified as stable and used as relative flux calibrators. \item For each group, we identified a subset of stable calibrator sources as described in the previous section.
-For every stable calibrator source $s$ and epoch $i$, we performed a mean flux normalized ratio defined as:
+\item At different observing epochs, even for the same field or source, the measured continuum flux may vary due to non-astrophysical effects such as changes in instrumental response, atmospheric conditions, and calibration uncertainties.
+To mitigate these systematic effects, we identify a subset of sources that can serve as relative flux calibrators.
+These sources are assumed to have intrinsically constant (or nearly constant) emission over the timescales probed by our observations.
+Specifically, within each group, we selected candidate calibrator sources with $\mathrm{S/N} > 30$ in all available epochs, ensuring that their measured peak intensities are robust against noise fluctuations.
+For each candidate, we then calculated the mean peak intensity over the valid epochs and normalized the peak intensity of each epoch by this mean.
+We adopted a threshold of 0.1 for this normalized standard deviation as a compromise between retaining a sufficient number of calibrator candidates and ensuring calibration reliability.
+Sources with normalized standard deviations below this threshold were classified as stable and used as relative flux calibrators.